sajjadGG/book-python/dragon/adr-position-set.rst

 * Good: easy to add validation if needed
 * Bad: ``set()`` is to generic
 * Bad: gateway to abuse
-* Bad: encapsulation is question
+* Bad: encapsulation is in question
-* Verdict: rejected, possibility of abuse
+* Decision: rejected, possibility of abuse

 Option 7